Ferdinando Mancini

 Ferdinando Mancini (born June 4, 1941) is an Italian theoretical physicist, Emeritus Professor in the Department of Physics at the University of Salerno and president of the International Institute for Advanced Scientific Studies (IIASS) in Vietri sul Mare.
-Mancini is known for his contributions to condensed matter physics, particularly the theory of strongly correlated systems and superconductivity.
+Mancini has contributed to condensed matter physics, particularly the theory of strongly correlated systems and superconductivity.

-Education and Career
+Education and career

 Mancini received his degree in Physics from the University of Naples Federico II in 1966.
 He then pursued doctoral studies in the United States, obtaining his Ph.D. in Physics from the University of Wisconsin–Milwaukee in 1971.

 He joined the University of Salerno in 1972, where he was instrumental in the creation and development of its Faculty of Science.
 Mancini served as a Professor of Structure of Matter from 1980 until his retirement in 2011.
 In 2012, he was appointed Professor Emeritus by the University of Salerno.

 In addition to his roles at the university, Mancini helped founding the International Institute for Advanced Scientific Studies (IIASS) in Vietri sul Mare in 1981, alongside Eduardo Caianiello and Maria Marinaro.
 The IIASS is an institute dedicated to advanced theoretical research.
-Mancini is president of the IIASS since 2012.
+Mancini has been president of the IIASS since 2012.

-During his tenure at the University of Salerno, Mancini also held significant administrative positions.
+During his tenure at the University of Salerno, Mancini also held administrative positions.
 He was the Director of the Department of Physics (later Department of Physics "E.R.
 Caianiello") for 12 years.
 For 10 years, he served as a member of the University's Board of Directors and as chairman of its Finance Committee.